XyrenTheCoder/SEHH2042-Tutorial/README.md

 - Archived by a member from group B06B

 This repository will be updated through time. <br>
-Feel free to submit better/ optimised or debugged code.
+Feel free to submit better/ optimised or debugged code. <br>
+Issues are allowed to be opened.

 ## Disclaimer (IMPORTANT)
 I do not encourage **plagiarism**. <br>